 4. Help with Underwriting Services

 The underwriting process is related to assessing risks which every financial service users come with.
-The role of AI in underwriting comes in the face of analyzing the true worth of the applicants by looking into their stringed data, especially ones related to their personal spending abilities on social media and other places.
+The role of AI in this fintech process comes in the face of analyzing the true worth of the applicants by looking into their stringed data, especially ones related to their personal spending abilities on social media and other places.

 The AI algorithms also help in assessing and predicting the underlying loan trends which can influence the financial sector in the coming time.

 5. Stock Market Changes Prediction

 With the stock market becoming one of the best investment choices for millennials, the demand for apps that would help make the navigation easier has grown.
-Something that has helped define newer ML and AI benefits in banks and other financial institutions.
+Something that has helped define newer applications of ML and AI in the fintech industry.

 Several AI-backed mobile apps have been introduced which analyze the past and real-time information related to companies and their stocks.
 And on the basis of this information, they help investors identify which stocks should be invested in and which would prove to be a bad investment choice.

-So here were the 5 uses of Machine Learning and AI in FinTech for millennials user base to get their attention and make them remain invested in the mobile-based financial offering.
-An offering that they provide with the help of their partnered AI and Machine Learning app development company.
+So here were the 5 uses of Machine Learning and AI in Fintech for millennials’ user base to get their attention and make them remain invested in the mobile-based financial offering.
+An offering that fintech companies provide with the help of their partnered AI and Machine Learning app development company.